nazariyg/Phred/README.md

 echo $time->toStringUtc();  // "2009-02-13 23:31:30 UTC"
 ```

-But if you'd want the values of the date/time components to be tied to the Los Angeles time instead of Greenwich time:
+But if you'd want the values of the date/time components to be tied to the Los Angeles time instead of UTC time:

 ```php
 // Create a time zone for Los Angeles.